cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-11-lng-case-video-5.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: FhK9O1yn9jU
 ---
-Case shows flexible design built around modules provides more value, driven by discount rate and learning that counteract economies of scale.
-Results in multidimension comparative table.
+This case shows flexible design built around modules provides more value, driven by discount rate and learning that counteract economies of scale.
+Results are presented in a multidimensional comparative table.